The Practices · The operating layer

 Named instruments beneath the essays.

 The essays articulate the architecture.
 The practices are how it gets operated.
-Six instruments, used inside private engagements, published here as a working library.
+Seven named instruments, used inside private engagements, published here as a working library — each with the condition that invokes it and the output it produces.

 P.01Practice